mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasnetworkcontainerspec">spec</a></b></td>
         <td>object</td>
         <td>
-          AtlasNetworkContainerSpec defines the desired state of an AtlasNetworkContainer.<br/>
+          AtlasNetworkContainerSpec defines the target state of an AtlasNetworkContainer.<br/>
           <br/>
             <i>Validations</i>:<li>(has(self.externalProjectRef) && !has(self.projectRef)) || (!has(self.externalProjectRef) && has(self.projectRef)): must define only one project reference through externalProjectRef or projectRef</li><li>(has(self.externalProjectRef) && has(self.connectionSecret)) || !has(self.externalProjectRef): must define a local connection secret when referencing an external project</li><li>(self.provider == 'GCP' && !has(self.region)) || (self.provider != 'GCP'): must not set region for GCP containers</li><li>((self.provider == 'AWS' || self.provider == 'AZURE') && has(self.region)) || (self.provider == 'GCP'): must set region for AWS and Azure containers</li><li>(self.id == oldSelf.id) || (!has(self.id) && !has(oldSelf.id)): id is immutable</li><li>(self.region == oldSelf.region) || (!has(self.region) && !has(oldSelf.region)): region is immutable</li>
         </td>